lesliehebb/STSP/README.md

 In and out of transit starspot modeling code

+V4.4.3  2015-07-15

+Added a #define to use latitude and R * sin(latitute) as the parameters of interest instead of R and latitude (R=radius of spot) to make the parameters more orthogonal.
+This functionality will not help make parameters more orthogonal when star and planet are misaligned

+Added the initial random values of parameters to output mcmc.txt file as step 0

 V4.4.2  2015-04-08

 L & G fixed bug in combining solutions from the walkers, which should help speed up convergence.